gustavhartz/voxtir/whisper-server/README.md

 ```

 ## Known issues and bugs
-* Don't push an image built on ARM (M1 mac) to the container registry as it will not run
+* Don't push an image built with ARM (M1 mac) target to the container registry as it will not run
 * Don't push stuff built on windows either due to the difference in data formats or edit it.
 [Reason](https://askubuntu.com/questions/896860/usr-bin-env-python3-r-no-such-file-or-directory)